parminder-thindal-moj/github_actions_sandbox/README.md

 # github_actions_sandbox
-A repo to test out Github Actions
+A repository to test out GitHub Actions